JNRowe/vim-configs/localcfg/quickfix.rst

     function! s:qf_key(type, key, cmd) abort
         let l:group = a:type ==# 'l' ? 'location' : 'quickfix'
-        " Commands ending with backslash don't have <CR> appended if a:cmd[len(a:cmd)-1] ==# '\'
+        " Commands ending with backslash don’t have <CR> appended if a:cmd[len(a:cmd)-1] ==# '\'
             let l:cmd = a:cmd[:len(a:cmd)-2]
         else